 Atmosphere of the Class

 The dance teacher should be experienced, patient, organized and able to teach while still making the class fun for all students.
 Does the teacher appear to have control of the class?
-When you observe the class are the students paying attention and following the lesson or are they running around and not listening to direction?
+When you observe the class are the students paying attention and following the lesson.
+Or are children running around and not listening to direction?

 Age-Appropriate Music & Routines

 Music and dance routines should be age-appropriate.
-The internet is rife with videos of small kids dancing “adult-themed” routines but that doesn’t make it okay.
-If at any time you feel that the music or movements being taught to your child are inappropriate, discuss the issue first with the teacher, then with the director if necessary.
+The internet is rife with videos of small kids dancing “adult-themed” routines.
+But that doesn’t make it okay.
+If at any time you feel that the music or movements being taught to your child are inappropriate, discuss the issue first with the teacher.
+Then move to a chat with the director, if necessary.

 Children should be learning at their own pace.
-Your child may be a in blended class of students with beginners to those who have a bit more experience.
+Your child may be in a blended class of students with beginners to those who have a bit more experience.
 The teacher should be able to work with each child at their own level.
-This way beginning students don’t get discouraged at trying to keep up and more experienced students continue to grow in their skills.
+In this way, beginning students don’t get discouraged at trying to keep up and the more experienced students continue to grow in their skills.

 Drop-off or Stay and Watch?